 Aluminium foil → Reusable food wraps

-The kitchen is often the biggest source of daily resource consumption—water, energy, food, and packaging.
-Smart habits can save both money and the environment.
+Your kitchen is the heart of daily resource usage—water, energy, food, and packaging.

 Store leftovers in glass containers instead of plastic.